-As has been the case in previous years, images of one of the 2024 Texas shoes have leaked online well ahead of their projected release date.
+A new season means new Texas sneakers.
 This year, Nike has tapped the recently released Air Max Solo as the latest sneaker to receive the burnt orange and white treatment.
 Following up on the success of last year’s UT Air Max SYSTMs, this marks the second year in a row that a retro-inspired Air Max will be released in a Longhorn colorway.

 Colorway Description